 Coppell in Dallas County, Texas — The American South (West South Central)

 Location.
-32° 57.751′ N, 96° 59.74′ W. Marker is in Coppell, Texas, in Dallas County.
-Marker is on Washington Court, on the left when traveling south.
-The marker and cemetery are at the end of a deadend residential road.
-Touch for map.
-Marker is in this post office area: Coppell TX 75019, United States of America.
+32° 57.185′ N, 97° 0.062′ W. Marker is in Coppell, Texas, in Dallas County.
+Marker is on Park Street, on the right when traveling Touch for map.
+Marker is at or near this postal address: 700 Park Street, Coppell TX 75019, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Grapevine Springs Park (approx. 0.7 miles away); The Kirkland House (approx. ¾ mile away); Coppell Heritage Park (approx. 0.8 miles away); Houston Campsite Oak (approx. 0.8 miles away); The Minyard Store (approx. 0.8 miles away); Early Coppell Business District (approx. 0.8 miles away); Coppell's First Government Buildings (approx. 0.8 miles away); Coppell's First Water Supply (approx. 0.8 miles away).
+Houston Campsite Oak (about 300 feet away, measured in a direct line); Stone Columns at West Entrance to Grapevine Springs Park (approx. ¼ mile away); The Kirkland House (approx. ¼ mile away); The Minyard Store (approx. ¼ mile away); Coppell Heritage Park (approx. ¼ mile away); Early Coppell Business District (approx. 0.3 miles away); The Coppell Railroad Depot (approx. 0.3 miles away); Coppell's First Water Supply (approx. 0.3 miles away).
 Touch for a list and map of all markers in Coppell.

 Credits.
 This page was last revised on June 8, 2020.
 It was originally submitted on June 8, 2020, by Kayla Harper of Dallas, Texas.
 This page has been viewed 426 times since then and 151 times this year.
 Photos: 1, 2, 3, 4. submitted on June 8, 2020, by Kayla Harper of Dallas, Texas. • J. Makali Bruton was the editor who published this page.